-The island of Le Vignole
+The Island of Le Vignole

 The Line 13 vaporetto from Fondamenta Nuove on the norther Venice coast, stops at Le Vignole and then on to Sant’Erasmo.
 It runs approximately every hour, although occasional services may stop by request only at Le Vignole (information is displayed on current timetables).